Parton distribution functions from scalar light-front parton gas model: Marginalization of the phase-space distribution

 The change in the integral measure due to Eq.~\eqref{eq:kappa_to_q_perp} is

 Equation~\eqref{eq:omega_joint_x_LFPQ} then becomes

 with

-If we define $\xi_j=\sqrt{x_j}$ as a vector in $N$-dimensional Euclidean space, the third delta function in Eq.~\eqref{eq:omega_joint_x_LFPQ_itg_l} can be viewed as that of inner products.
-Notice that $\xi_j$ is a unit vector due to the first delta function in Eq.~\eqref{eq:omega_joint_x_LFPQ_itg_l}.
-Subsequently, transverse integrals in Eq.~\eqref{eq:omega_joint_x_LFPQ_itg_l} can be evaluated exactly in the hyperspherical coordinates.
-As a result, we obtain
+and the available thermal energy $u$ given by Eq.~\eqref{eq:def_u}.
+If we define $\xi_j=\sqrt{x_j}$ as a vector in $N$-dimensional Euclidean space, the third $\delta$-function in Eq.~\eqref{eq:omega_joint_x_LFPQ_itg_l} can be viewed as that of inner products.
+Notice that $\xi_j$ is a unit vector due to the first $\delta$-function.
+Transverse integrals in Eq.~\eqref{eq:omega_joint_x_LFPQ_itg_l} can subsequently be calculated exactly in hyperspherical coordinates.
+As a result we obtain